Back to top

 Using Environmental Sensitivity Index (ESI) maps and data can help oil spill responders and planners identify vulnerable coastal locations, so that they can establish protection priorities and identify cleanup strategies before a spill happens.

-• Outline basic elements of a sensitivity mapping system.
+• Basic elements of a sensitivity mapping system

-• Define data structure for a digital ESI application using GIS technology.
+• The data structure for a digital ESI product

-View or Download the Guidelines: ESI Guidelines [PDF, 27 MB]
+View or Download the Current Guidelines: ESI Guidelines Version 5, 2026

 Questions: Contact us with your questions, comments, or suggestions for the ESI Guidelines.